HeadYak/comp1531-flock/assumptions.md

 ### Data storing

-* users - users are stored in a list of dictionaries with each  with each dictionary having the following keys
+* users - users are stored in a list of dictionaries with each dictionary having the following keys

 ```python
 user = {